 Strenuous exercise will make your heart beat faster, whether you're a couch potato taking a stroll around the block for the first time in months or a marathoner heading for the finish line.

-Singles tennis, jump roping, running, jogging, race walking and aerobic dancing are a few examples of strenuous or vigorous exercise.
+Singles tennis, jumping rope, running, jogging, race walking and aerobic dancing are a few examples of strenuous exercise.
 Hiking uphill with a loaded backpack or bicycling at least 10 mph are also considered to be strenuous and may seem extremely strenuous if you are ordinarily sedentary.
 A hint that you are engaging in strenuous exercise is that you'll have to stop and breathe every few words during conversation.

 Drawbacks vs. Benefits

-Very high intensity exercise increases the risk of injuries, can weaken the immune system temporarily while raising the risk of respiratory infection.
+Very high-intensity exercise increases the risk of injuries and can weaken the immune system temporarily while raising the risk of respiratory infection.
 However, vigorous workouts can also make you stronger, fight off obesity and offer a number of other important health benefits.
-Strenuous exercise can help fight depression and promote longevity in heart patients -- and reduce symptoms of asthma, osteoarthritis and type 2 diabetes.
+Strenuous exercise can help fight depression and promote longevity in heart patients — and reduce symptoms of asthma, osteoarthritis and type 2 diabetes.

 The Physical Activity Guidelines for Americans usually recommend performing 150 to 300 minutes per week of moderate-intensity exercise for fit adults.
 Those who qualify as "very fit" can do the recommended 75 to 150 minutes of cardio weekly and receive even more health benefits.